Hardness of recognizing phases of matter: Abstract

 \section{Abstract}

 We prove that recognizing the phase of matter of an unknown quantum state is quantum computationally hard.
-More specifically, we show that the quantum computational time of any phase recognition algorithm must grow exponentially in the range of correlations $\xi$ of the unknown state.
-This exponential growth renders the problem practically infeasible for even moderate correlation ranges, and leads to super-polynomial quantum computational time in the system size~$n$ whenever $\xi = \omega(\log n)$.
-Our results apply to a substantial portion of all known phases of matter, including symmetry-breaking phases and symmetry-protected topological phases for any discrete on-site symmetry group in any spatial dimension.
+More precisely, we show that there exist quantum states for which the quantum computational resources of any phase-recognition algorithm must grow exponentially with the correlation range~$\xi$, i.e.~the light-cone size of a local unitary circuit that maps the state to a fixed point.
+This exponential scaling renders phase recognition impractical even for moderate correlation ranges, and leads to super-polynomial computational time in the system size~$n$ whenever $\xi=\omega(\log n)$.
+Our results encompass a substantial portion of all known phases of matter, including symmetry-breaking phases and symmetry-protected topological phases for any discrete on-site symmetry group in any spatial dimension.
 To establish this hardness, we extend the study of pseudorandom unitaries (PRUs) to quantum systems with symmetries.
 We prove that symmetric PRUs exist under standard cryptographic conjectures, and can be constructed in extremely low circuit depths.
-We also establish hardness for systems with translation invariance and purely classical phases of matter.
-A key technical limitation is that the locality of the parent Hamiltonians of the states we consider is linear in $\xi$; the complexity of phase recognition for Hamiltonians with constant locality remains an important open question.
+We also establish similar hardness for purely classical phases of matter.
+Looking forward, our results raise a fundamental open question: if not symmetries, what properties of physical systems guarantee that their phases are efficient to recognize?

 \pagenumbering{arabic} \addtocontents{toc}{ }